engswee/flashpipe/docs/github-actions-sync-apim.md

 <script src="https://gist.github.com/engswee/044767991065f41991b2c6a9fd8262c0.js"></script>

 Save and commit the new workflow file.

+Note: GitHub provides functionality to store unencrypted plain text as `repository variables`.
+Optionally, values like base URLs can be stored as repository variables instead of being hardcoded in the YAML configuration file, and can then be access using `${{ vars.VARIABLE_NAME }}` in the configuration file.

 ### 5. Trigger workflow execution
 This workflow has been configured with `on: workflow_dispatch` event triggering which allows it to be executed manually.